mediascape/euromeme/INSTALL.md

     foreman start -f Procfile.development

-# make a note of the ip address of the machine you are running it on
+# make a note of the wlan ip address of the machine you are running it on

 # test